testcontainers/testcontainers-node/docs/quickstart.md

 The generic container support offered by Testcontainers offers the greatest flexibility and makes it easy to use virtually any container image in the context of a temporary test environment.

+## Example

-In this example we will spin up a Redis container.
-Note that omitting the tag will use `latest`:
+Let's spin up a Redis container.
+Note that omitting the tag will use latest:

 ```javascript
 const redis = require("async-redis");